yahoo/elide/README.md

 ### Mobile Friendly
 JSON-API & GraphQL lets developers fetch entire object graphs in a single round trip.
 Only requested elements of the data model are returned.
+Our opinionated approach for mutations addresses common application scenarios:
+* Create a new object and add it to an existing collection in the same operation.
+* Create a set of related, composite objects (a subgraph) and connect it to an existing, persisted graph.
+* Differentiate between deleting an object vs disassociating an object from a relationship (but not deleting it).
+* Change the composition of a relationship to something different.
+* Reference a newly created object inside other mutation operations.

 ### Atomicity For Complex Writes
 Elide supports multiple data model mutations in a single request in either JSON-API or GraphQL.
 Create objects, add them to relationships, modify or delete together in a single atomic request.